Hypoelliptic entropy dissipation for stochastic differential equations: Introduction

-In the literature, there are many studies for convergence behaviors of degenerate SDEs in \cite{AM2019, BFM2020, CCBJ, EckmannHairer, HerauNier, IOS2019, Gadat, LucThomas,LuWang, MN, Talay, Villani2006_hypocoercivity}.
-Previous works have established the convergence rates under various metrics, e.g., $H^{1} $ or $L^2$ distances.
-In particular, \cite{AE} has applied a modified entropy dissipation method to constant degenerate diffusion processes.
+Many studies exist for convergence behaviors of degenerate SDEs in \cite{AM2019, BFM2020, CCBJ, EckmannHairer, HerauNier, IOS2019, Gadat, LucThomas,LuWang, MN, Talay, Villani2006_hypocoercivity}.
+Previous works have established the convergence rates under various metrics, e.g., $H^{1} $ or $L_2$ distances.
+In particular, \cite{AE} has applied a modified entropy dissipation method to constant {$a$} degenerate diffusion processes.
 Besides, the modified Gamma calculus has been invented in \cite{BaudoinGarofalo09}.
 It has been applied to study underdamped Langevin dynamics \cite{FB, BGH2019}.
-A variable vector field $z$ is introduced to address the degenerate SDE \eqref{SDE}.
-This method establishes the convergence in the $H^1$ distance, which requires an iterative symmetry condition between matrix functions $a$ and $z$.
-Compared to the previous results, we derive a structure condition in Assumption \ref{prop:main condition}.
-And we derive modified Hessian matrices which handle both non-gradient drift vector fields and degenerate diffusion matrices.
-Technically speaking, we apply the second-order calculus in probability density space embedded with an optimal transport type metric \cite{Lafferty, Li2018_geometrya, Villani2009_optimal}.
-Our computation extends the second-order derivative of Kullback–Leibler divergence in sub-Riemannian density manifold \cite{FL, FL1}.
+This method establishes the convergence in the $H^1$ distance, {and it requires} an iterative symmetry condition between \qi{$a$ and $z$, which will be discussed in the next section}.
+Compared to the previous results, we derive a structure condition in Assumption \ref{prop:main condition}, \qi{which does not require the iterative symmetry condition}.
+We {next} derive \qi{a new modified Hessian matrix} which can handle non-gradient drift vector fields and degenerate diffusion matrices \qi{at the same time}.
+Technically speaking, we apply the second-order calculus in probability density space embedded with an optimal transport type metric \cite{Lafferty, Li2018_geometrya, Villani2009_optimal}. {This} computation extends the second-order derivative of {Kullback-Leibler} divergence in sub-Riemannian density manifold \cite{FL, FL1}.

 We organize the paper as follows.
 In Section \ref{sec2}, we present the main result of this paper.
-We derive a modified Hessian matrix, whose smallest eigenvalue characterizes the convergence behavior of SDE \eqref{SDE}.
-We present two examples of the main theorem: underdamped Langevin dynamics with variable diffusion matrices in Section \ref{sec4}, and three oscillator chain models in Section \ref{sec: anharmonic}.
-The proofs of main theorem are presented in Section \ref{sec3:1} with an ``information Bochner type formula''.
+We derive a modified Hessian matrix, whose smallest eigenvalue characterizes the convergence behavior of SDE \eqref{a}.
+We present two examples \qi{for} the main theorem: underdamped Langevin dynamics with variable diffusion matrices in Section \ref{sec4}, and three oscillator chain models in Section \ref{sec: anharmonic}.
+The proofs of the main theorem are presented in Section \ref{sec3:1} with an ``information Bochner type formula''.
 The detailed computations of all examples are given in the Appendix.